 How to make the change

-I encourage you to pull the trigger on the new workout routine, writing your novel, a new career path, starting a family, going back to school, getting your pilot’s license, starting your new business, pursuing your dream/hobby/goal–whatever it is!
+I encourage you to pull the trigger on the new workout routine, writing your novel, a new career path, starting a family, going back to school, launching that new business, starting a new hobby, pursing that dream/goal–whatever it is!
 If something is calling you, but you’re too afraid of the change (or afraid to fail), here’s some scientifically-proven starter tips:

 - Assess your current priorities.
 Not what you actually value, not what you dream of–where your time is currently going.
 As stated above, my goals and actual real-life priorities did not match up.
 I noticed video games were a time sink and I made the necessary adjustment.
 I didn’t quit them; I adjusted how much I played.
 I’m also prone to surfing social media even though it makes me feel like crap, time-and-time again.
+That’s somethingI’ve been working on, too.
 What is in your current routine that doesn’t sync up with your long-term goals or dreams?
 What’s taking up your time that you can get rid of or cut down?

 - Cut through your other BS excuses.
 Working out is a good example.
 Saying the gym is too expensive or that you don’t have any equipment at home is just a fancy excuse.
 YouTube is full of free workout videos, including ones that don’t need weights or any other materials.
 I also encourage you to give yoga a try.
 They have styles for building strength, building flexibility, or for weight loss.
 I use a blanket, not even a real yoga mat.
 No equipment, no gym fees, no excuses!
 I keep using this example because it’s one I’ve personally worked through, but any other goal or dream will have BS excuses, too.
 See if you can root out excuses that are born out of fear of change, like not knowing where to start or how to do something.
 If you can learn it, then it’s not a real obstacle!